What OCD Therapy Helps With

 Scrupulosity (Religious or Moral OCD)

 You may obsess over whether you’re being a good person or adhering to religious rules perfectly.
 This can lead to compulsive praying, confessing, or avoiding situations where you fear you might sin or make a moral mistake.
+Our page on scrupulosity OCD explains this pattern in more detail.

 Sexual Orientation OCD (SO-OCD)

 Distressing thoughts about your sexual orientation can cause overwhelming anxiety.
 You might find yourself questioning your identity, mentally comparing yourself to others, or avoiding situations that trigger doubt.
+You can read more in our guide to sexual orientation OCD (SO-OCD).

 Existential OCD